MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/BPA-self-help-4.md

 # Business performance analytics self help error

 > [!NOTE]
 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
-For more information about how to participate
-> in the public preview for business performance analytics, contact <bpaquestions@service.microsoft.com>.
+For more information about how to participate in the public preview for business performance analytics, contact <bpaquestions@service.microsoft.com>.

-## Missing Journal Entries: Error Code: ERR00004 – [Type:Warning]
+## Missing journal entries: Error code: ERR00004 – [Type:Warning]

-Description: Error Code ERR00004 is logged in the BPA_SelfHelp_Log table when the Recid column in the generaljournalaccountentry.generaljournalentry of D365 Finance is not found in the recid column of the generaljournalentry table.
-These records are being excluded and won't be transferred to Fact tables.
-Certain pre-written Microsoft reports might show empty or incomplete data, prompting you to consider duplicating and modifying these reports.
+Error Code ERR00004 occures in the BPA_SelfHelp_Log table when the Recid column in the generaljournalaccountentry.generaljournalentry of Dynamics 365 Finance isn't found in the recid column of the generaljournalentry table.
+These records are excluded and aren't transferred to Fact tables.
+Certain Microsoft reports might display empty or incomplete data.
+In such cases, you might need to create modified versions of these reports to address the gaps and ensure accurate reporting.

-Resolution Steps:

-No immediate action is required.
-This issue might stem from data synchronization delays.
-We recommend observing the next 2-3 BPA runs to see if the error resolves itself.
+No immediate action is required as this might be a delay in data synchronization.
+It's recommended to observe the next coouple of business business analytics runs to see if the error resolves.
 If the problem persists, follow these steps:

-Verify Entries in General Journal Entry Table:

-Confirm whether the entries exist in the General journal entry table in D365 Finance.
-If they are present in the source, proceed to the next step.
+1. Confirm that the entries are in General journal entry table in Dynamics 365 Finance.
+If the records are in the table, contact the Microsoft support team for further assistance.

-Contact Microsoft Support:

-If the issue persists and the entries are indeed in the source, it's recommended to raise a support ticket with the Microsoft team for further assistance.

 Sample record